iann838/Pyot/README.md

 If this framework is useful to you, a **star** to the repo is appreciated.

 Contributions are welcome!
-If you have idea or opinions on how things can be improved, don’t hesitate to let us know by posting an issue on GitHub or @ing me on the Riot API Discord channel.
-And we always want to hear from our users, even (especially) if it’s just letting us know how you are using Pyot.
+If you have ideas or opinions on how things can be improved, don’t hesitate to let us know by posting an issue on GitHub or @ing me on the Riot API Discord channel.
+We always want to hear from our users, even (especially) if it’s just letting us know how you are using Pyot.

 Check out https://paaksing.github.io/Pyot/devs/ for information about getting involved.